Alexander-wu/Alexander-wu.github.io/_pages/about.md

 <!-- ================= BIOGRAPHY ================= -->
 <div class="section-title">Biography</div>
 <div class="bio-text">
-  I am about to embark on a new research journey and life at the School of Computer Science, Carnegie Mellon University (CMU), and i select to quit Tsinghua University.
+  Following my doctoral research at <b>Tsinghua University</b>, I am about to embark on a new research journey and life at the <b>School of Computer Science, Carnegie Mellon University (CMU)</b>.
 </div>
 <div class="bio-text">
-  My previous work was rooted in Scientific Computing (AI for Science), particularly in deep learning for physical simulations.
-Currently, I am transitioning my research focus toward LLM Post-training and the development of Autonomous Agents in scientific domains.
+  My previous work was rooted in <b>Scientific Computing (AI for Science)</b>, particularly in deep learning for physical simulations.
+Currently, I am transitioning my research focus toward <b>LLM Post-training</b> and the development of <b>Autonomous Agents</b> in scientific domains.
 </div>

 <!-- ================= EXPERIENCE ================= -->